MicrosoftDocs/powerapps-docs/powerapps-docs/maker/portals/configure-notes.md

     ![Add table permissions.](media/configure-notes/entity-permission.png "Add table permissions")

-### Enable rich-text editor
+### Enable rich text editor

-The rich-text editor can be enabled when adding or editing notes on a form on a webpage.
+The rich text editor can be enabled when adding or editing notes on a form on a webpage.

 1. Open the [Portal Management app](configure/configure-portal.md).